A true expert on business planning

 Author of Books and Software

-He’s the author of The Plan as You Go Business Plan and 3 Weeks to Startup published by Entrepreneur Press, and his earlier Hurdle: the Book on Business Planning, although now obsolete, was distributed to more than two million people.
-He’s also author of Business Plan Pro, the best selling software product for doing a business plan, which was sold to more than two million people.
-And he is conceptual author of LivePlan, a browser-based online tool for business planning, which is used by more than 50,000 paying users.
+Entrepreneur Press published his books The Plan as You Go Business Plan and 3 Weeks to Startup. published by Entrepreneur Press.
+More than two million people got Hurdle: the Book on Business Planning, for the late 1990s.
+Tim conceived, designed, and wrote part of the code for Business Plan Pro.
+It was a landmark first of its kind, the best selling software product for doing a business plan over two decades, used by more than three million people.
+He is key contributor to LivePlan, a browser-based online tool for business planning, which is used by more than 50,000 paying users.

-He is also author of half a dozen other books published by Entrepreneur, McGraw-Hill, Dow Jones-Irwin, and others.
+He also wrote half a dozen other books published by Entrepreneur, McGraw-Hill, Dow Jones-Irwin, and others.
 And he’s been writing on business planning for more than a decade at Entrepreneur, SBA.gov, and other major media.

 Stanford MBA and other Degrees